papyros/papyros.github.io/source/faq/index.markdown

 ### Is it going to be a GNU free distro?

-Our goal is not to be a free-software distro; if you want that, install our apps, shell, and login screen on another distro.
+Our goal is not to be a pure free-software distro; if you want that, install our apps, shell, and login screen on another distro.
 Our goal is to be the best possible operating system for the typical computing user.
-So, if that means supporting non-free software such as drivers, than we will support non-free software.
+So, if that means supporting proprietary software such as firmware and drivers, than we will support non-free software.
 And that includes supporting an appstore that supports selling proprietary software (if we ever get to that point).

 My goal for the OS itself is to focus on an ellegent user experience for the typical computing user.